 Firstly, BMW reduced the total weight by a claimed 12 kg / 26.5 lb.
 The claimed DIN unladen weight for the R 1300 GS is 237 kg, and BMW had previously claimed the R 1250 GS’ weight was 249 kg, so that adds up.

-BMW achieved weight savings through reducing the weight in the following components:
+BMW achieved weight savings by reducing the weight in the following components:

-Note that BMW quotes weight as DIN Unlade, with the tank ~90% full.
+Note that BMW quotes weight as DIN Unladen, with the tank ~90% full.
 So the slightly smaller tank does contribute toward a claimed weight reduction.

 Secondly, adaptive cruise control.
 The BMW R 1300 GS gets radar-supported active cruise control (ACC), which BMW had previously only brought to the RT in the boxer line.